Taking Children into Temporary Custody

 CSW Responsibilities

-1. Based upon the results of your investigation and Structured Decision Making (SDM) safety assessment, if the assessment indicates that the child can remain safely in the home, consult with the SCSW, and obtain the SCSW’s approval to have the child remain in the home with no further services or with the assistance of on-going services.
+2. Based upon the results of your investigation and SDM Safety Assessment, if the assessment indicates that the child can remain safely in the home, consult with the SCSW, and obtain the SCSW’s approval to have the child remain in the home with no further services or with the assistance of on-going services.

 1. Evaluate whether the family and community’s strengths can be used to form action plans that will enable children to remain safely or immediately return home with appropriate services.